 While you might be tempted to infuse your syrup for longer than 5 minutes, resist the urge!
 If you steep your syrup too long, the flavor can turn bitter.
 In order to intensify the flavor, add more tea instead of infusing it longer!

-- other sugars – you can use another, less refined or darker sugar to make this syrup, like brown sugar or demerara sugar.
-Darker, less refined sugars will give this syrup a deeper more caramelized flavor.
+- other sweeteners – you can use another type of sugar or sweetener to make this syrup, like brown sugar or demerara sugar.
+Darker, less refined sugars and liquid sweeteners like honey will give this syrup a deeper more caramelized flavor.

 - bagged tea – if you can’t find loose leaf earl grey tea, you can use bagged tea.
 Use 3-6 bags of tea, depending on the strength of the flavor you want.
 For a weaker flavor, use 3 bags of tea.
 For a stronger flavor, use 6 bags of tea.

-- citrus earl grey syrup – add in the juice and zest of a lemon to make a citrus earl grey syrup!
+- citrus earl grey syrup – add in the juice and zest of a lemon to make a citrus flavored syrup!
 You can also use oranges or even grapefruit to make a citrus syrup that plays up the flavor of bergamot in the tea!

-- lavender earl grey syrup – add in 1/4 to 1/2 teaspoon of dried lavender to make a lavender earl grey syrup!
+- lavender earl grey syrup – add in 1/4 to 1/2 teaspoon of dried lavender to make a lavender flavored syrup!
 Make sure to use culinary grade lavender, and start with less than you think you need.
-Lavender is a very strong flavor, so it can become overpowering quickly.

 🧰 equipment needed & storage tips